What to Expect When You Have Surgery To Get Taller

 Surgery to become taller has become a popular procedure for those who have struggled with having a short stature.
 For those individuals who want to add inches to their height, there is now available a life-changing leg lengthening surgery.
 A common response from people who have had this surgery is that they view it as a godsend.
 Their self-confidence and self-esteem have increased, and they feel more comfortable with their bodies.
 Adding 3-5 inches can have a profound effect on a short person's psychological well-being.

 Check out this short video below to see how Height Lengthening's, Dr. Shahab Mahboubian, performs the PreciceTM Nail Procedure for leg lengthening.

 Choosing Your Surgeon

-The most important decision you will make regarding surgery to get taller is in your choice of surgeons.
-Ask the right questions of your physicians and don't be shy.
+The most important decision you will make regarding surgery to get taller is your choice of surgeon.
+Ask the right questions of your physicians, and don't be shy.
 You want to be able to trust that you are in qualified hands for leg lengthening surgery.
-Seek an orthopedist that specializes in this type of surgery and that will take the time to fully explain the procedure and the recovery process.
+Seek an orthopedist that specializes in this type of surgery, and that will take the time to fully explain the procedure and the recovery process.